Tom Harman: Political career

 Harman speaking in the California State Senate, 2012.

 In 1995, Harman was appointed to fill a vacancy on the Huntington Beach City Council.
 City residents elected Harman to a full term in 1996.
 At the conclusion of his term, Harman was elected to the State Assembly with 62% of the vote in 2000 to represent the 67th District.
 He was re-elected with 69% of the vote in 2002 and 64% of the vote in 2004.
 He was ineligible to seek a fourth term, due to term limits.

 Senate special election

-Harman won a hotly contested primary election for the 35th district Senate seat in a special election held in April, 2006 to replace Senator John Campbell who had recently been elected to Congress, thereby creating a vacancy for that Senate seat.
+Harman won a hotly contested special primary election for the 35th district state senate seat in April 2006 to replace Senator John Campbell who had recently been elected to the United States House of Representatives, thereby creating a vacancy for that senate seat.
 Harman's conservative opponent, Dana Point City Councilwoman Diane Harkey, spent $1.2 million of her own money in an attempt to defeat him.
-Harman won the election by a margin of only 256 votes, thereby earning the nickname "Landslide Harman."
+Harman won the special primary election by a margin of only 236 votes.
+Harman went on to win 67.8% of the special general election vote in June 2006.

-In June 2006, Harman won 67.8% of the general election vote to be elected to the State Senate to fill the 35th District seat, vacated when John Campbell became a member of the United States House of Representatives.